airr-community/adc-registry/ADC-Governance.md

 - Implement the [AIRR Data Commons Query API](https://docs.airr-community.org/en/latest/api/adc_api_overview.html) for querying the repository
 - Be accessible from any IP number (no IP filtering other than security/DOS filtering)
 - Pass the [ADC API query test suite](https://github.com/airr-community/adc-api-tests)
+- Maintain consistency between the ADC Registry /info query for the repository and the ADC API /info query for the repository itself
-- Provide a data steward contact for the repository
+- Provide a data steward contact for the repository, including consent for the contact details of the data steward to be included in the information returned by the registry
 - Have documented contact mechanisms for contacting the data steward for the repository
 - Maintain a reasonable uptime
 - Demonstrate ongoing ADC API compliance through passing the [ADC API query test suite](https://github.com/airr-community/adc-api-tests)